exyte/Chat/README.md

 `messageUseMarkdown` - use markdown (e.g. ** to make something bold) or not `messageUseStyler` - pass a function that converts the message's `String` to the styled `AttributedString` `showMessageTimeView` - show timestamp in a corner of the message
-`setMessageFont` - pass custom font to use for messages
+`messageLinkPreviewLimit` - limit the maximum number of link previews per message `setMessageFont` - pass custom font to use for messages

 ### makes sense only for built-in input view